 - Preheat oven to 400°F. Heat Roasted Garlic Grapeseed Oil in a 10-inch cast iron skillet over medium heat.
 Season chicken with salt and pepper if desired.
 Add chicken to skillet and cook until golden on all sides.
 Transfer to a plate.

-- Add onion, bell peppers, and Arrabbiata Sauce Blend to the empty skillet.
+- Add onion, bell peppers, and Souvlaki Seasoning to the empty skillet.
 Sauté until vegetables are tender.

 - Stir in tomato paste; cook for 1 minute.
 Add crushed tomatoes and red wine vinegar.